jmdeejay/netsuitebot/README.md

 ---

 ## Installation
+- Make sure you have asdf already installed.

 - Install the required python packages & create your virtual python environment with all the required packages.
   ```
   make install_requirements
   ```
   Once completed, you may setup PyCharm to use the created virtual environment, normally located:
   `~/.local/share/virtualenvs/netsuitebot-********`

 - Compile the NetsuiteBot applications.
   ```